 This post may contain affiliate links, please see the privacy policy for details.

-This delicious smoked beef recipe boasts the flavours of garlic, onion, rosemary, garlic, and more, for a robust taste.
-Smoked tomahawk steaks are simple to prepare and make an incredible meal.
+This delicious smoked steak recipe boasts the flavors of garlic, onion, rosemary, garlic, and more, for a robust taste.
+Smoked tomahawk steaks are just so good.

 Smoked Cowboy Steak Ingredients